 - Abusive content that reduces someone to less than human

 - Content that incites fear

 We will not consider insults under this policy.
-However, we will still take action against these accounts if we receive reports about Tweets or Direct Messages that are in violation of our other policies.
+However, we will still take action against these accounts if we receive reports about posts or Direct Messages that are in violation of our other policies.
 As always, context matters when we evaluate for abusive behavior and in determining appropriate enforcement actions.

 No, we review both first-person and bystander reports of such content.